onebee9/scheduler/README.md

-# Interview Scheduler
+# Scheduler

-A simple, a modern client application using the React view library.
+A simple, modern, single page client application using the React view library for students to book and manage appointments with mentors in real-time.

 ### Setup